Qualified. Accredited. Experienced. Ethical.

 Lindsay works for a leading UK animal charity as a behavioural and Training Specialist.
 She has a passion for rescuing and rehabilitating dogs and cats and believes that time and patience is key to getting the best out of the relationship between our furry companions and their owners.
 Lindsay is an experienced clicker trainer and enjoys the endless possibilities this brings.
 She regularly attends seminars and workshops to be up to date with the latest training information.
 Lindsay lives with her Staffordshire Bull Terriers, Buzz and Daisy, and three cats.
 Buzz and Daisy are members of the East Anglia Staffordshire Bull Terrier club and are also part of the display team which has appeared at Crufts on numerous occasions.
 Buzz and Daisy entertain the crowds at dog shows and events with agility and tricks which include reading, skateboarding and playing dead when shot!

-Paula has been with Cambridge Dogs for six years since obtaining a First class honours degree in Animal Behaviour and Welfare.
+Paula has been with Cambridge Dogs for seven years since obtaining a First class honours degree in Animal Behaviour and Welfare.
 Paula previously worked for a leading UK animal charity, focusing on dog welfare, behaviour and rehoming.
 She also has experience of working as a dog walker and pet sitter and regularly attends courses to keep up-to-date with modern training techniques and welfare standards.

 Paula and her family live with a rescue poodle-cross Josie and cat Willow.

 In addition to our qualificiations and accreditations, continuing professional development is very important to us. f you would like to know more about the seminars, workshops and conferences that the team have presented, attended and participated in, please ask!